SARAH DANZIG SIMON

 Maria Asteinza has been ECFS’s assistant director of communications since October 2008.
 From 1999 to 2008, she was the director of communications at the Dwight-Englewood School, in Englewood, New Jersey.
 Previously, she served as the director of publications at the Alliance for the Arts, an arts advocacy organization.
 She also has worked as a production coordinator for CBS Sports’ Olympics coverage and as a contributing editor for a travel publication.
 Maria holds a B.A. in history from Williams College.

-Ruth Samuelson joined ECFS in June 2014 from Pratt Institute, where she served as editorial manager.
-She worked as a journalist for several years, first as a staff writer at the weekly newspaper, Washington City Paper, and later as a freelance reporter in Mexico City.
+Ruth has been a member of the communications team since June 2014.
+She previously served as editorial manager at Pratt Institute.
+Ruth worked as a journalist for several years, first as a staff writer at the weekly newspaper, Washington City Paper, and later as a freelance reporter in Mexico City.
 She is a graduate of Rice University.

-Juliet Kline joined ECFS in June 2014 from Thurgood Marshall Academy Public Charter High School in Washington, D.C.
-Juliet began her career in development at Equal Justice Works, a national legal nonprofit.
-She graduated from Duke University with a B.A. in public policy and received an M.S.W. from the Catholic University of America.
+Juliet Kline came to ECFS in June 2014 from Thurgood Marshall Academy Public Charter High School in Washington, D.C.
+She began her career in development at Equal Justice Works, a national legal nonprofit.
+A graduate of Duke University with a B.A. in public policy, Juliet received an M.S.W. from the Catholic University of America.

-Leya joined ECFS in June 2014.
-She returned to her alma mater after spending four years at Wheaton College, where she received a B.A. in international relations and development studies.
+Leya returned to her alma mater in June 2014 after spending four years at Wheaton College, where she received a B.A. in international relations and development studies.
 While at Wheaton, Leya worked for three years as a student liaison to parents and alumni at the school's phonathon.
 She is excited to be back at Fieldston, where she was a student for 14 years and is a proud member of the class of 2010.